Dark Dimension Right-handed Neutrinos Confronted with Long-Baseline Oscillation Experiments: Simulations

 The NuMI Off-axis $\nu_e$ Appearance (NOvA) experiment is the other currently operating long-baseline neutrino oscillation experiment.
 It produces muon neutrino and antineutrino beams using the NuMI beamline at Fermilab, Illinois, with an average beam power of around 700 kW.
 The neutrino/antineutrino beams travel 810 km underground to the NOvA far detector.

-The neutrino and antineutrino data analyzed in this work are drawn from events recorded at the NOvA far detector between 2014 and 2020~\cite{NOvA:2021nfi}.
-These data are reported in eight samples: charged-current (CC) sub-samples for $\nu_\mu$ and $\bar{\nu}_\mu$; CC sub-samples for $\nu_e$ and $\bar{\nu}_e$ further divided by high/low event convolutional neural network (CNN) scores; and peripheral sub-samples.
+The neutrino and antineutrino data analyzed in this work are drawn from events recorded at the NOvA far detector between 2014 and 2024~\cite{Abubakar_2026}.
+These data are reported in nine samples: charged-current (CC) sub-samples for $\nu_\mu$ and $\bar{\nu}_\mu$; CC sub-samples for $\nu_e$ and $\bar{\nu}_e$ further divided by high/low event convolutional neural network (CNN) scores; $\nu_e$ samples with low enegry, and peripheral sub-samples.